-• Use the locally installed Micro Focus Fortify Static Code Analyzer to perform the entire analysis (translation and scan phases).
-For information about how to configure and run the analysis locally, see "About Scanning Locally" on the next page.

-After the scan is complete, the Eclipse Complete Plugin displays the analysis results in Eclipse.

-• Use Micro Focus Fortify ScanCentral SAST to perform the entire analysis (translation and scan phases) or only the scan phase.
-For information about how to configure and run the analysis using Fortify ScanCentral SAST, see "About Scanning with Fortify ScanCentral SAST" on page 29.
+- Use the locally installed Micro Focus Fortify Static Code Analyzer to perform the entire analysis (translation and scan phases).
+For information about how to configure and run the analysis locally, see "About Scanning Locally" below. - After the scan is complete, the Eclipse Complete Plugin displays the analysis results in Eclipse. - Use Micro Focus Fortify ScanCentral SAST to perform the entire analysis (translation and scan phases) or only the scan phase.
+For information about how to configure and run the analysis using Fortify ScanCentral SAST, see "About Scanning with Fortify ScanCentral SAST" on page 33.